 Apply now for neighbourhood funding

-The fund is a charge the council makes on developers which is then used to benefit the local area.
+The Wandsworth Local Fund is a charge the council makes on developers which is then used to benefit the local area.
 In the past five years millions of pounds have been spent on projects to benefit local communities including improvements to parks, sports pitches, children’s playgrounds, roads and public open spaces.

 Applications are invited for projects that meet the priorities local people have said are important.
 These include: